An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Low-dimensional illustrations

 where $\theta=(\theta_1,\theta_2)$ is the unknown parameter, with $\theta_1 > 0$ and $\theta_2 > 0$ the shape and scale parameters, respectively.
 Figure~\ref{fig:weibull.pl} shows the samples of $(\Theta_1,\Theta_2)$ from the inner probabilistic approximation $\prior_z^\star$ of the IM defined by \eqref{eq:censored.boot.pl}.
 This plot also shows two approximate contours for $\Theta$: one is based solely on the asymptotic Gaussianity of the possibilistic IM as demonstrated in \citet{imbvm.ext} and the other is based on the samples from $\prior_z^\star$ and the Gaussian density ranking.
 The former asymptotic contour assumes ``$n \approx \infty$'' which is difficult to justify with $n=26$ observations, so the latter contour, which is more diffuse in this application, offers more trustworthy inference.
 It's also very similar to the results presented in \citet{imcens}, but with only a tiny fraction of the computational cost.

 While the Weibull model is common in applications, the Weibull model parameters themselves are difficult to interpret.
-A relevant and interpretable feature is the mean of the Weibull distribution, which is given by $\Phi = \Theta_2 \, \Gamma(1 + \Theta_1^{-1})$, where $\Gamma$ is the usual gamma function.
+A relevant and interpretable feature is the mean, which is given by $\Phi = \Theta_2 \, \Gamma(1 + \Theta_1^{-1})$, where $\Gamma$ is the usual gamma function.
 Like in the gamma and logistic regression examples above, it is straightforward to obtain an approximate marginal IM for the relevant feature $\Phi$ or, equivalently $\log\Phi$, based on the samples of $(\Theta_1,\Theta_2)$ from $\prior_z^\star$.
 Figure~\ref{fig:weibull.mpl}(a) shows a histogram of the samples of $\log\Phi$ and, since there's a slight sign of asymmetry, I use the kernel density estimate-based ranking function to construct the marginal contour for $\log\Phi$ in Figure~\ref{fig:weibull.mpl}(b).
 From here, a nominal 90\% confidence interval for $\log\Phi$ can be immediately read off, i.e., $(6.41, 7.74)$.
-Exponentiating the endpoints gives a corresponding nominal 90\% confidence interval for the mean survival time $\Phi$ as $(610.7, 2309.0)$.
+Exponentiating the endpoints gives a 90\% confidence interval for $\Phi$.